-The main focus of SABER-Teachers is on policy design. rather than on policy implementation.
+The main focus of SABER-Teachers is on policy design, rather than on policy implementation.
 SABER-Teachers analyzes the teacher policies formally adopted by education systems.
 However, policies "on the ground," that is, policies as they are actually implemented, may differ quite substantially from policies as originally designed, and in fact they often do so, due to the political economy of the reform process, lack of capacity of the organizations in charge of implementing them, or the interaction between these policies and specific contextual factors.
 Since SABER-Teachers collects limited data on policy implementation, the assessment of teacher policies presented in this report needs to be complemented with detailed information that describes the actual configuration of teacher policies on the ground.

-This report presents results of the application of SABER-Teachers in Benin.
-It describes Benin's performance in each of the eight teacher policy goals, alongside comparative information from education systems that have consistently scored high results in international student achievement tests and have participated in SABER-Teachers.
-Additional detailed descriptive information on Benin's and other education systems' teacher policies can be found on the SABER-Teachers website.
+This report presents results of the application of SABER-Teachers in Côte d'Ivoire.
+It describes Côte d'Ivoire's performance in each of the eight teacher policy goals, alongside comparative information from education systems that have consistently scored high results in international student achievement tests and have participated in SABER-Teachers.
+Additional detailed descriptive information on Côte d'Ivoire's and other education systems' teacher policies can be found on the SABER-Teachers website.

-Benin's Teacher Policy System Results
+Côte D'Ivoire's Teacher Policy System Results